Shaishab10/dmoney-api-automation-newman/README.md

-# dmoney-api-automation by postman & newman
+# <div align=center>D-money Api Automation by Postman & Newman

-## About this project:
-### d-money is a demo financial related project where fake money can be transferred.
+### <div align=center> D-money is a demo financial related project where fake money can be transferred.
 In this project I have automate the d-money api using postman and newman.
-Here I have covered folowing tasks as create new user, login, search user, update and delete user
+Here I have covered folowing tasks as create new user, login, search user, update and delete user.

-## Tools & Technology used:
+### Tools & Technology used:
 - postman
 - newman

-## Prerequisites
+### Prerequisites
 - nodejs

-## How to run this project:
+### How to run this project:
 - clone this project
 - Give following command:
 - ``` npm i ```
 - ``` npm test ```

-## d-money API documentation
+### d-money API documentation
 - https://documenter.getpostman.com/view/27913050/2s9Y5SXRi7

-## Test Report
+### Test Report
 ![screencapture-file-D-CSE-Postman-dmoney-collection-newman-Reports-report-html-2023-08-20-23_13_04](https://github.com/Shaishab10/dmoney-api-automation-newman/assets/54171379/fe37747b-cd9c-4740-9f98-354e862ecd9d)